 If you are producing something and trying to make your living off of that, the first thing you do is let people know you are out there.
 At some point, that is not enough and that’s where a beautiful outdoor sign can help.
 But then, all signs are beautiful and you have to start over again.
 This was the case in the website industry.
 What used to be an optional perk, later became a staple, and today it’s a prerequisite.

+If you are building something and trying to make your living of that, the first thing you do is let people know you are out there.
+At some point, that is not enough and that’s where a beautiful outdoor sign can help.
+But then, all signs are beautiful and you have to start over again.
+This was the case in the website industry.
+What used to be an optional perk, later became a staple, and today it’s a prerequisite.
 Websites have evolved.
 From single-page ones to massive web applications, clusters, and cloud environments.
-But the industry didn’t just grow in complexity – it also developed usability, consumer performance, and user experience unseen before.
-In no small part, this was possible due to the rise of the mobile technology.
+But the industry didn’t just grow in complexity – it also developed usability, consumer experience, and user experience unseen before.
+In no small part, this was possible due to the rise of mobile technology.

-There is no reasonable cause for any consumer-facing business to neglect mobility as the main digital information delivery media.
-If you had already been running your website in 2007, there’s no doubt one of the first things you did when you got your hands on the first iPhone is open your business website on it to see what your clients will see.
+In 2020, there is no reasonable cause for any consumer-facing business to neglect mobility as the main digital information delivery media.
+If you had already been running your website in 2007, there’s no doubt one of the first things you did when you got your hands on the first iPhone is to open your business website on it to see what your clients will see.

 Responsive web is still a workaround